mmistakes/minimal-mistakes/_pages/about.md

 ### Doodling Data Cards

-[**Doodling Data Cards**](https://doodlingdata.substack.com/) is my newsletter (hosted on Substack), I create hand-drawn data visualisations and write data stories.
+[**Doodling Data**](https://doodlingdata.substack.com/) is my newsletter (hosted on Substack), I create hand-drawn data visualisations and write data stories.
 It will expand in time with different types of content related to the whole world of data.

-### Tales of Science & Data

- <a href="https://martinapugliese.gitbook.io/tales-of-science-and-data/" target="_blank">**Tales of Science & Data**</a> is a collection of notes I wrote (as a GitBook) on data science topics, it is occasionally edited and updated.
-This project started when I had a bunch of notebooks with hand-written notes, it was about time I'd give them a digital form, both for myself and in order to share with others and give back to the community.

- There are still lots of sections that would deserve expansions or major improvements - I have a list of tasks.
-But these days I'm only erratically adding to the book when I feel like it.

 ## Speaking